trevordblack/Juliog/README.md

 ### Creating Latches

-Use an if-else or ternary op to create latches
+Use an if-else or a ternary operation to create latches

 ```julia
 julia> :(